tpgmartin/machine-learning-nanodegree/capstone/report.md

 ### Refinement

-The classifier refinement step is bundled as part of the classifer training using grid search cross validation against the accuracy metric.
+The classifier refinement step is bundled as part of the classifier training using grid search cross validation against the accuracy metric.
 Results including the parameters for the best performing configuration for a given number of principal components as well as the total results by parameter set